 Not counting salt and pepper, there are only three ingredients in this dish.
 Plus the large fillet of white fish makes for a super-filling protein source.
 Pair it with fennel—the vitamin C-heavy cousin of carrots—for an easy but elegant dinner.

-Coconut oil lends an appropriately tropical taste (not to mention antimicrobial benefits) to the shrimp in this light, brothy stir-fry.
+Coconut oil lends an appropriately tropical taste—not to mention antimicrobial benefits—to the shrimp in this light, brothy stir-fry.
+(We always have a bottle of Viva Naturals Coconut Oil in our pantry.)
 Simply seasoned with lemon, ginger, and garlic, it's the 15-minute clean meal you can throw together no matter how tired you are after a busy day.

 This hearty coconut milk-based bowl features not one, not two, but three types of seafood.
 Salmon, shrimp, and kippers check off a range of nutritional boxes, from niacin to essential fatty acids.
+(If you can't find kippers at your local grocery store, stock up on these three packs from Amazon.)
 The coconut cream in the broth keeps it rich, and while there may not be any noodles here, the herby addictiveness makes it slurp worthy.

 This recipe calls for a few more spices than you might normally stock, but each will go a long way in flavoring the fish.
 And yes, you'll undoubtedly find yourself using them for other recipes while on the Whole30.
 Use them here for a rub to slather onto brainpower-enhancing mahi-mahi fillets before the fish gets seared and topped with sliced avocado.

 This homey Tex-Mex favorite is packed with veggies and a spicy kick.
 Throw everything in a skillet, and you’ll be done in 30 minutes.
-Just make sure your broth of choice is Whole30 approved (or if you’re game, make it from scratch).
+Just make sure your broth of choice is Whole30 approved (we're big fans of the chicken and beef broths from Kettle and Fire).

 A hearty salad bowl can be the perfect quick fix when you don’t feel like getting out the pots and pans.
 This one gets its sweetness from pineapple and mango.
 Just be sure you opt for the real thing (not the canned versions) to avoid added sugars.